bhanuteja2001/Microscopic-Images-Insights/README.md

 ## Objective

 1. To Classify the type of White Blood Cell in a Microscopic Image
-2. To Count and Detect WBCs, RBCs, Platelets in a Microscopic
+2. To Count and Detect WBCs, RBCs, Platelets in a Microscopic  Image

 ## Important Urls